Tips and techniques to improve your speech with stories

 What do you want your audience to do, or feel as they listen to your story?

-To work as you want it to, a story must fit your audience, your purpose and you must be credible telling it.
-You need to keep it real.
+To work as you want it to, a story needs to fit your audience, your purpose and you must be credible telling it.

-The power of a good story is that it humanizes; reaching across barriers to bring us home to the heart of ourselves and, each other.
-A story helps us feel, think, know and understand.
+The power of a good story is that it humanizes.
+It reaches across barriers to bring us home to the heart of ourselves and, each other.
+A story helps us to feel, think, know and understand.

-It is a true story from my youth.
+It is a true story from my extensive been-there-done-that-what-not-to-do department.
 I told it to students as part of preparing them for formal job interviews.
-It's from my extensive what-not-to-do department.
 The story made them laugh, relax, and hopefully they learned a little from my naivety.

-I was 22 and at my first real job interview - hair clean, best clothes, shoes polished.
+I was 22 and at my first real job interview - hair clean and brushed, best clothes, shoes polished.
 I'd brought my CV, references and my certificates and I really wanted the job.
 I sat upright, as straight backed as the chair I was sitting on, listening very carefully to the questions and answering each of them thoroughly.

 Suddenly towards the end, the interviewer leaned forward, fixed his eyes on mine and said quietly, "Have you any convictions?"